wow-actions/label-commands/README.md

     lock: true
     # Set a lock reason, such as `off-topic`, `too heated`, `resolved` or `spam`
     lockReason: too heated
+    # Reactions to be added to comment
+    reactions: ['eyes', 'heart']
     # Post a comment
     comment: >
       The thread has been temporarily locked.